aarondwi/antri/README.md

 1. implement group fsync (based on time and/or number and/or size)

 2. reduce lock contention.
-Wwhat has come to mind:
+What has come to mind:

     * change internal `pq`, `om` and `sl` to use lock-free data structure
     * try array/byte buffer as internal DS + a b-tree/skiplist for index order, to reduce the number of swapping (also removes all usage of orderedmap)